Practicing Painless Pain Medicine

 Pediatric chronic and interventional pain physician Irfan Suleman recalls treating an injured teen soccer player with a lumbar disc protrusion and excruciating pain in his right lower back radiating into his right leg and foot.
 Three weeks after administering an epidural steroid injection, his young patient reported that his pain had completely resolved and he was back to his normal routine.
 Similarly, Suleman administered a sacroiliac joint injection to a high school cheerleader experiencing episodes of chronic pain in her right hip.
 “In the follow-up, her pain was zero,” says Suleman.

-Noting that only a few children’s hospitals in the country offer such interventional pain services guided by imaging in the OR, Suleman says these cases illustrate a distinctive aspect of the pediatric pain management program at the Johns Hopkins Children’s Center, which he directs.
+Noting that only a few children’s hospitals in the country offer such interventional pain services guided by imaging in the OR, Suleman says these cases illustrate a distinctive aspect of the pediatric pain management program at the Johns Hopkins Children’s Center.

 “I do pediatric pain procedures with ultrasound and fluoroscopy, if conservative management fails,” says Suleman.
 “I always do these procedures in the operating room under sedation so that patients don’t feel any needle pain, which frightens most kids.”